tnguyenh/M2AS---Covid-19/README.md

 ## contactsIllustration.m

 This script generates a figure of contacts in order to illustrate the reduction of infectious contacts when a proportion v of the population is isolated.

+N individuals are created and are randomly assigned a susceptible (blue) or infectious (red) status.
+Contacts are randomly drawn as edges linking two individuals.

+The left figures shows contacts without isolation.
+Infectious contacts are represented in red color, non-infectious contacts (two susceptible or two infectious) in dotted grey segments.

+The right figures show the same graph after isolating some individuals (greyed individuals).
+Grey dashed edges represent contacts that were infectious without isolation, but that are discarded because of isolation.